 6. A Quick Drive in the Middle of Winter

 You don’t need to go for a long drive.
 A quick ride in the middle of winter will make the electrical and mechanical parts of your RV happy.
 Side by side, your trailer tires will be satisfied too.

 It will eventually help to transfer the weight of the trailer onto different parts of the contact patch.
 It prevents flat spotting and cracking too.

 When the temperature is above freezing, it’s the best time to go for a quick drive.
 Of course, make sure the overall weather condition is in your favor for the trip.

 No matter if you are storing the trailer for a long or short period, it’s better to minimize the load by removing some of the somewhat heavy objects, toys, etc.

 Removing as much weight as possible will eventually put less pressure on the tires and protects them from potential cracking or other forms of damage.

 8. Removing the Tires

-If you are planning to store the trailer for so long, then better remove the tires and store them at a dark place.
+If you are planning to store the trailer for so long, then better to remove the tires and store them in a dark place.
 Before storing better, clean them, make them dry, wax them, and finally cover them up with tire covers.

 Here I’ve listed and discussed elaborately 8 simple yet super effective ways to protect your trailer tires.
 Mainly the winter is coming; you must take the necessary steps to safeguard the tires appropriately.